MicrosoftDocs/Viva/Viva/engage/eac-storyline.md

 >[!NOTE]
 > Guests don't have their own storyline and can't see storyline content from internal users.

 When you disable storyline, the storylines landing page and the **Storylines** tab on user profile pages are removed.
+If users responded to any posted storyline content, they’ll have access to those conversations.
+Otherwise, previously posted storyline content is unavailable.
-Previously posted storyline content is still available to all users who have access to Viva Engage, except guests.
-Storyline content continues to be available through network data export and through eDiscovery for networks in Native Mode.
+Storyline content continues to be available through network data export and [through eDiscovery](eDiscovery-engage.md) for networks in Native Mode.
 To delete previous storyline conversations after you've disabled storyline, use the same processes you use to delete other conversations in Engage.

 ## Advanced settings

 Storyline supports additional controls for admins to customize their configuration.
-Currently you can set default notification preferences for storyline, and more controls are planned for the future.
+Currently, you can set the default notification preference for storyline.

-### Set default notification channels for Storyline posts
+### Notification channels for Storyline posts

-In its default configuration, Storyline notifies followers via Teams, email, and Viva Engage when a person that they follow posts to their storyline.
-Network and Verified admins can override this setup to control what default notifications are selected when a user follows someone.
-Users can also change from the default selections to their personal preferences for notifications for each person they follow.
+In its default configuration, Storyline notifies users in Teams, email, and Viva Engage anytime a person they follow posts to their storyline.
+Network and verified admins can override this setup to control which default notifications are selected when a user follows someone.
+Users can also change the default notification setting for each person they follow.

 The system default selections for notifications include: